lazuee/github-tracker/README.md

 ## github-track

-> A Github follow tracker to easily check who recently follows/unfollowed.
+> A Github follower tracker that allows you to easily check who has recently followed or unfollowed you.

-### How to use 🤔
+### How to Use 🤔

-Create a [new secret](../../settings/secrets/actions/new) named `GH-TOKEN` and add your [personal access token](https://github.com/settings/tokens/new?description=github-tracker&scopes=repo,gist) as the value.
+1. Create a [new secret](../../settings/secrets/actions/new) named `GH_TOKEN` and add your [personal access token](https://github.com/settings/tokens/new?description=github-tracker&scopes=repo,gist) as its value.
-Add comments below to your [README.md](README.md#L14)
+2. Add the comments below to your [README.md](README.md?plain=1#L15)
 - `start: github-tracker`
 - `end: github-tracker`
+3. Copy the [update.yml](./.github/workflows/update.yml) and save it in your `.github/workflows` folder.

 ### Result 🎉